 You need antivirus for Windows if you’re concerned at all about internet security.
 Although you’ll get Windows Defender when you buy a Windows-based co, that might not be enough to protect your data.
 Windows Defender is a good, basic antivirus that helps keep your information safe, but it lacks important features you could get with another antivirus program.

-Another thing to note is that, if you want to get all the benefits of Windows Defender, you’ll need to use other Microsoft products along with it.
+And if you want to get all the benefits of Windows Defender, you’ll need to use other Microsoft products along with it.
 For example, if you use Firefox, Opera, or a web browser other than Microsoft Edge, Defender doesn’t protect those.
-It’s also hit or miss with phishing protection, and you won’t get extras like a password manager or VPN.
+It’s also hit or miss with phishing protection, and you won’t get extras like a password manager or a virtual private network (VPN).

 The fact is that Windows operating systems are more susceptible to malware than other systems.
 That could be due to the popularity of the platform.
 Windows computers got hit with 91% of all ransomware in 2020, according to managed services providers.
-So we recommend getting reputable, Windows-friendly antivirus software, like AVG or Webroot antivirus, to help protect your data.
+So we recommend getting reputable, Windows-friendly antivirus software, like Norton or Bitdefender to help protect your data.

 Do you need antivirus for macOS?